If you’ve had a narcissist in your life, be it a parent or a partner, you’re far from alone if you have been left with

 It’s normal to respond with anxiety when triggered by a past event or situation.
 Most people go through this after narcissistic abuse.
 Recognising why it’s happening helps you stop it from happening.

 With the narcissist’s manipulation, they slowly send you into a trance, leaving you no longer recognising who you are, you can, and you will recover, once you recognise those triggers and bring yourself back to reality.
-Once you understand it logically, start to deal with it emotionally, then reprogram your own mindset, to think how you want to think in the present moment, reprogramming your mindset, is hard and uncomfortable at first, in the middle it gets messy, with a few steps forward and a few steps back, once you make it through the pain, your mind and you become happy again.
+Once you understand it logically, start to deal with it emotionally, then reprogram your own mindset, to think how you want to think in the present moment, reprogramming your mindset, is hard and uncomfortable at first, in the middle it gets messy, with a few steps forward.
+A few steps back, once you make it through the pain, your mind, and you become happy again.

 Surround yourself with positivity, caring people, films, anything positive that makes you smile to help pick yourself back up.
 Listening to calming music, taking a walk in nature and soaking up the beauty, meditation, exercise, try to get enough rest.

 You have to work on it for you, and it is a process you have to go through if you want to move forward with a happier life.